Must Read Articles:

 Auranofin is a form of gold that reduces some of the effects of the inflammatory process in the body...learn more »

 Hydroxychloroquine is used to treat or prevent malaria, a disease caused by parasites that enter the body through the bite of a mosquito.
-Malaria is common ...learn more »
+Hydroxychloroqui...learn more »

 Sulfasalazine is used to treat ulcerative colitis (UC), and to decrease the frequency of UC attacks.
 Sulfasalazine will not cure ulcerative colitis, ...learn more »

-Aspirin is a salicylate (sa-LIS-il-ate).
-It works by reducing substances in the body that cause pain, fever, and inflammation...learn more »
+Aspirin is a salicylate (sa-LIS-il-ate) that is used to treat pain, and reduce fever or inflammation...learn more »

 Cyclosporine weakens your body's immune system, to help keep it from "rejecting" a transplanted organ such as a kidney.
-Organ rejection happens when the imm...learn more »
+Organ rejection happens when the immu...learn more »